gurubagawan/ada-test/README.md

 [create react app](https://reactjs.org/docs/create-a-new-react-app.html)

 ### API Setup and Docs
-It should be simple to get the API that will give your web app data up and running:
+It should be simple to get the API that will get your web app data up and running:

 1. `yarn`
 2. `yarn start-server`